tstatler/doctools/guides/acs/rest/README.md

 User login sessions expire after they have been unused for six months.
-If the application saves and uses a persistent reference to the user login session, and the user session expires, any ACS call that require a user login will return a 404 error.
+If the application saves and uses a persistent reference to the user login session, and the user session expires, any ACS call that requires a user login will return a 404 error.
-Your application needs to handle an invalid user session error, such as, prompting the user to log in.
+Your application needs to handle an invalid user session error, such as prompting the user to log in.

 ## Testing with cURL and wget